-Less than 50 kilometres north west of Tokyo you can walk under this 1.2 kilometre avenue of beautiful kanzakura in Sakado city.
+Less than 50 kilometers north west of Tokyo you can walk under this 1.2 kilometer avenue or ‘tunnel’ of beautiful kanzakura in Sakado city.
 As early as the start of March.
 It takes less than an hour by car and just over an hour by public transport to the Kita Asaba Sakura Embankment.
 Not to be confused with the early blooming kawazuzakura in Sumiyoshi in Sakado!
 The latter bloom even earlier than the Kanzakura.

 There are over 100 varieties of cherry blossom trees in Japan.
 Yamazakura cherry blossoms are native to Japan.
 But the vast majority of cherry blossoms in Japan have been intentionally cultivated in gardens and parks.
 The most commonly known are the Somei Yoshino that typically bloom the end of March to the start of April.
 Kanzakura can bloom as early as mid to late February.
 In Sakado, just North of Tokyo, they tend to bloom from early to mid March.
 That is, about two weeks before the Somei Yoshino variety.

 The earlier blooming varieties of sakura include Kanzakura and Kawazuzakura.
 The Kawazu Sakura are probably the best known with oversea visitors.
 The cherry blossom festival in the eponymous Kawazu Town has put them on the global map.
 Sakado also has the Kawazu variety in another part of town.